cristian-sulea/cristian-sulea-net/jekyllrb/_posts/2018-10-01-smtp-imap-pop3-email-ports-servers.md

 layout: post

-title:       "SMTP, IMAP and POP3 Email Ports and Servers 2"
+title:       "SMTP, IMAP and POP3 Email Ports and Servers"
 description: "A list of default (and for some specific providers) SMTP, IMAP and POP3 email settings (ports and servers)."

 categories: [email]